lsquaredleland/PROTOKOL/README.md

 Who are the crypto KOL's weighted by total asset value of votes?

+Create individual profiles where users can look up specific addresses + integrate into the link.

 ## Footnotes

 * Remember to re-integrate social features "allIdenties" in `fetchDelegatesFromClient`, etc...